PromG-dev/promg-core/src/docs/index.md

 4. [Related Publications](related_publications.md)

-For example projects that use this library, have a look at [EKG BPI Challenges](https://github.com/Ava-S/ekg_bpi_challenges), [EKG Inferring missing identifiers](https://github.com/Ava-S/ekg_inference) and [EKG for AutoTwin EU GA n.
-101092021.](https://github.com/Ava-S/ekg_autotwin)
+For example projects that use this library, have a look at [EKG BPI Challenges](https://github.com/Ava-S/ekg_bpi_challenges), [EKG Inferring missing identifiers](https://github.com/PromG-dev/promg-inference).